yuniw18/AAGAN_TCSVT/README.md

 Note that, auto-encoder discriminator should output value range from 0 to 1.

 ### Implementation
-To implement an AAGAN to your project, modify the code where GAN loss is caculated as follows with the auto-encoder like discriminator.
+To implement an AAGAN to your project, modify the code where GAN loss is caculated as follows.

 * Accuracy-aware Discriminator